hbctraining/scRNA-seq_online/lessons/06_integration.md

 				group.by.vars = c("sample_id", "experiment_date"),
 				reduction = "pca", assay.use = "SCT", reduction.save = "harmony")
 ```
+> _**NOTE**: You can specify however many variables to integrate on using the `group.by.vars` parameter, although we would recommend keeping these to the minimum necessary for your study._

 The line of code above adds a new reduction of 50 "harmony components" (~ corrected PCs) to our Seurat object, stored in `harmonized_seurat@reductions$harmony`.